-The Company's financial instruments consist primarily of cash and cash equivalents, receivables and payables.
+The Company's financial instruments consist primarily of cash and cash equivalents, short-term investments, receivables and payables.
 The carrying values of these financial instruments approximate their respective fair values as they are short-term in nature.

 Concentration of Credit Risk